Hagnap/iphone-calculator-recreation/README.md

 ## Known Issue(s)
-* Has issues when the toggle-negative (+/-) function is used on the second operand
+* Has issues when the toggle-negative (+/-) function is used on an operand post operation.
+ * If the result of an operation is "-#" and then the (+/-) function is used the result is "--#"
-  * When the toggle-negative (+/-) button is used on the second then the operand will disappear from the screen.
+ * However, if the (+/-) function is used a third time the result is "#" and then the behavior will continue normally.